 Hey, Maybe it Was Just One Batch!!

-Yeah, that’s what MiGimnasio’s users said as well.
+That’s what MiGimnasio’s users said as well.
 It could have just been a couple of bad batches.
 They both came from the same distributor, so maybe they were to blame.

 Not quite the case.